AjayJinka/netflix-gpt/README.md

 - Bug Fix: If the user is not logged in, redirect to login page and vice-versa
 - Unsubscribed to onAuthStateChanged callback
 - Add hardcoded values to constants file
+- Register TMDB API now & create an app & get access token
-- Fetched Now playing movies from TMDB api
+- Get Data from TMDB now-playing-movies list API

 # Features